 Many standard and outdated resume templates on the Internet contains:

 - Family members

 - Personal traits

 - Future outlook

 This kind of typical content really bored people out.
 It is suggested to write more about your experience related to the job.
-If you are clueless about what to write in your resume, you can go to CakeResume’s Resume Sample Page and refer to other engineering resumes created by users.
+If you are clueless about what to write in your resume, you can check out CakeResume’s Resume Samples and refer to other engineering resumes created by users.

 CakeResume provides professionally-designed resume templates to help you build a highly-customized resume and stand out from other candidates.

 1. Prepare portfolios